Ghana Wildlife Society

 The Ghana Wildlife Society is a conservationist NGO seeking to support Ghana's diverse wildlife to help provide both a "better environment" and an "improved quality of life for all people."
 It is BirdLife International's partner in Ghana.
 The society was formed in the early 1970s but suffered from a hiatus in its activities.
 It was restarted in 1991 through a "Save the Seashore Birds Project - Ghana (SSPC-G)".
 This project ended in June 1994 and the Society took over the work of that project.

 The Society is involved with many conservation projects including: the Important Bird Areas Project-Ghana, the Amanzuri Community Integrated Project, the Mount Afadjato Community Forest Conservation Project, the Wetlands and Waterbird Conservation Project, the Conservation Awareness Programme in schools and communities, and the Marine Turtle Conservation Programme.
 The projects are supported by a range of overseas donors including: Royal Society for the Protection of Birds, the UNDP and the Royal Netherlands Embassy in Ghana.

+Wild of Ghana

+Wildlife in Ghana is diverse and abundant, with a wide variety of mammals, reptiles, insects and marine species found in a wide range of habitats across the country.
+Unfortunately, there is no ‘one-stop-shop’ for wildlife viewing in Ghana, and many of the best wildlife viewing locations require long drives.
+Whilst there are a variety of animals living in different parts of Ghana, the following maps indicate where you are most likely to find them.